Audit: Utah keeps teachers overall, but first 5 years tricky - NewsBreak

 Weber State’s College of Education, in a partnership with Davis School District, teaches some courses at an elementary school, and students can practice what they’re learning in the classrooms “so they get a much richer experience,” Hadley said.

-According to the audit, University of Utah and Dixie State University each had 41% turnover, followed by Utah Valley University at 45%, Southern Utah University at 48% and Utah State University at 49%.
+According to the audit, the University of Utah and Dixie State University each had a 41% turnover, followed by Utah Valley University at 45%, Southern Utah University at 48%, and Utah State University at 49%.

 Turnover among students educated at private, nonprofit universities Brigham Young University and Western Governors University was 75% and 81%, respectively.